poppyjones/sikker/week5.md

 ## Lecture notes

-> nonces: random umbers that are only used once. for freshness
+> nonces: random numbers that are only used once. for freshness

 dolev-yao: controls network, but can't break cryptography.
 Diffie-hellman is not good enough since M can drop the authentication messages and generate own keys to act as a man-in-the-middle attack. this also negates confidentiality since A and B encrypt useing the keys coming from M.